classgraph/classgraph/README.md

 FastClasspathScanner
 ====================

 FastClasspathScanner is an uber-fast, ultra-lightweight classpath scanner for Java, Scala and other JVM languages.
-Users have reported an order of magnitude speedup when switching to FastClasspathScanner from other classpath scanning methods such as [Reflections](https://github.com/ronmamo/reflections).

-**UPDATE:** FastClasspathScanner now supports [multithreaded classpath scanning](#parallel-classpath-scanning) by default for extra speed.

 **What is classpath scanning?** Classpath scanning involves scanning directories and jar/zip files on the classpath to find files (especially classfiles) that meet certain criteria.
 In many ways, classpath scanning offers the *inverse of the Java reflection API:*